 Why?
 You may ask.
 The logic says that If as an Indian with a powerful US visa stamp on your passport you didn’t choose to overstay or move illegally to the USA when you truly had a chance, why would you want to move to any other county.
 It does make sense.

-With a valid US visa, getting a visa to other countries too become easier.
-Isn’t it a great resource as a traveler?
+With a valid US visa, getting a visa to other countries too becomes easier.
+Isn’t it a great resource for a traveler?

 US Tourist Visa

 US tourist/visitor visa/B visa is a non-immigrant US visa issued to people traveling to the USA temporarily for business (B1) or pleasure/tourism/visiting friends or relatives/medical purposes (B2).
 Mostly, B1 and B2 are combined and stamped as one visa in the passport – the B1-B2 visa.

 The US tourist visa is mostly offered for a period ranging from 1 year to 10 years with multiple entries, however, the maximum period of stay during a single trip shouldn’t extend to six months.
 However, it can be extended on request which is subject to approval.

 The visitor visa is issued for a period of 6 months and the maximum extension of another 6 months can be given based on the approval of USCIS.
 You need to fill the I-539 form minimum of 45 days before your stay in the USA expires.
 The cover letter stating the reason for the extension requested and other required documents are submitted along with the form.
 Here’s everything about the US Visitor Visa Extension.